Located in Santa Cruz, CA.

 years ago.
 You can do a valve adjustment on this vehicle yourself,

 measurements and instructions are included in the sale.
+I think it

-30) Wheel Lock nuts are on each wheel and I have
+30) Wheel Lock nuts and I have

 the key.